viceda-s/42-cursus/README.md

 - [minishell](./level-3/minishell)

-  Build your own shell with parsing, execution, pipes, and redirections; brings together all your C and systems programming knowledge (with @bianpiovano).
+  Build your own shell with parsing, execution, pipes, and redirections; brings together all your C and systems programming knowledge.

 ---